2 Day South Coast - Glacier Hike, Northern Lights & Jokulsarlon Glacier Lagoon

 What to bring: Warm outdoor clothing, a waterproof jacket and pants, headwear and gloves.
-Good hiking shoes are essential for the glacier hike, it is not possible to fit ice crampons to any other kind of footwear.
+Good hiking boots are essential for the glacier hike, it is not possible to fit ice crampons to any other kind of footwear.

 What if I don’t own all of these clothing items?

-Don’t worry, you can always rent sturdy hiking shoes, waterproof jacket and pants in the booking process.
+Don’t worry, you can always rent sturdy hiking boots, waterproof jacket and pants in the booking process.
 Please note, we do not rent any gear from locations, this must be booked in advance.

 If you do not choose the single supplement you will be paired in a twin room with another participant of the same gender.